-Catherine Pawasarat Sensei is preparing to launch her new book, The Gion Festival: Exploring Its Mysteries.
+Catherine Pawasarat Sensei is the author of a new book – The Gion Festival: Exploring Its Mysteries.
 We interviewed her about the festival’s ancient spiritual roots, her love for the community that surrounds it and why Dharma practitioners will find it a fascinating event.

 Catherine Sensei spent many years in Kyoto.
 She also speaks about her appreciation for our sangha’s genesis in Japan, and how this heritage inspires the teachings in North America today.

 The Gion Festival is an Ancient Purification Ritual